Chemical Engineering BEng Hons

 Chemical engineers are employed across a huge variety of sectors and need technical knowledge of Chemistry, Biochemistry, Engineering, Materials Science and IT as well as skills in management, safety and the environment.

 Our degree programme aims to equip you with a sound foundation in the essentials of Engineering science while integrating and increasing a deeper understanding of Chemical Engineering for you to specialise in.

 In your first year, you will study the core Engineering and Engineering Mathematics modules.
-Other modules on offer include Chemical Engineering Design in your second year, Computer Applications and Chemical Engineering in the third year and Chemical Risk Assessment in the final year.
+Other modules on offer include Chemical Engineering Design in your second year, Computer Applications and Chemical Engineering in the third year.

 With our emphasis on teaching, design and project work, you will develop strong capabilities in assessing engineering options.
 This will enhance your capacity to make decisions, use creativity and overcome difficulties.
 Our multidisciplinary environment helps to foster your competence to deal with unfamiliar situations and those that cross subject boundaries.

 Many of our graduates go on to work with the companies we have strong links with, often starting on salaries in excess of £26,500 per annum.
 Recent Engineering graduates have embarked upon careers as electronic, mechanical, applications, design and nuclear systems engineers.

 As well as specific technical knowledge, your Engineering degree teaches you skills of logical analysis, communication, problem-solving and project management.
 They are used by our graduates for work in design, project engineering and management, research, contracts, sales and marketing and data analysis.
 Our graduates also choose to continue their studies to MSc and PhD level.